cseanburns/systems-librarianship/src/p1-systems-librarianship.md

 a brand new course (2023).
-I created the course to help future and current librarians become proficient in the kind of technology used to manage and provide electronic resources.
+I created the course to help future and current librarians become proficient in the kinds of technology used to manage and provide electronic resources.

 Since I use this book for my
 Systems Librarianship course,
-which I hope to teach each spring semester, this book will be a live document.
+which I will likely teach each spring semester, this book will be a live document.
 Each semester that I teach this course,
 I will update the content in order